XS Scuba Switch Mask Review

 Does it really make a difference?

 Just have a look at the images below from XS Scuba.
-On the left you see the view without a filter and on the right with the red filter.
+On the top, you see the view without a filter and on the bottom with the red filter.
 The difference is truly astounding.

 The Color Filters to get